pybamm-team/PyBaMM/docs/source/user_guide/installation/install-source-windows.rst

 .. note::

 	The environment variables set through Command Prompt will expire as soon as the session, i.e. terminal, is closed.
-Hence, the ``IDAKLU`` solver would not compile with the build commands if you closed and reopened the terminal.
+Hence, if you closed and reopened the terminal, the ``IDAKLU`` solver would not compile with the build commands.

-	To avoid this, you can set them permanently by adding them in either ``User Variables`` or ``System Variables``, if you want to set them for all users on the system.
-For more information, follow `this tutorial <https://phoenixnap.com/kb/windows-set-environment-variable#ftoc-heading-4>`_ on how to set environmental variables permanently.
+	To avoid this, you can set them permanently by adding them to either ``User Variables`` or ``System Variables`` if you want to set them for all users on the system.
+For more information, follow `this tutorial <https://phoenixnap.com/kb/windows-set-environment-variable#ftoc-heading-4>`_ on permanently setting environment variables.

 You should now have everything ready to build and install PyBaMM successfully.